QuentinPerso/ClickablePickerView/README.md

 A little class I wrote bcause I needed a "click to select" picker in one of my project and didn't find anything on all mother Stack Overflow !
 A bit hacky but conveniant only work with one component in picker, but who would want to have a multi component selectable picker????.
 Feel free to use ❤️📲🍿

-(left: sample project with a lot of pins in the DC area.  right: ribl screenshot using clusters)

 ## Installation

 ### Manually